sharmaeklavya2/theoremdep-source/includes/packing/1d/karmarkar-karp.md

 \end{align}
 <span class="text-danger">How can we compare configuration LPs of $I'$ and $I$
 if they categorize items into types differently?</span>

+<span class="text-danger">It looks like we have assumed that we can solve
+the configuration LP of $I$ exactly.
+We should fix this.</span>

 $I_2$ in a certain invocation of large-bin-pack becomes $I$ in the next invocation.
 This implies that the cost of packing items as per $\floor{x}$